formester/formester-site/content/blog/best-online-form-builders.md

 ![Form builder showing drag and drop functionality](/img/best-online-form-builder__formester-form-builder-background.png 'Form builder showing drag and drop functionality')

 [Formester](/) is the one and only combined solution for online forms and HTML form backend (more on this later).
+It is currently one of the best form builders available in the market.
 The most critical aspect of any online form builder is the ease and convenience that it offers – and our platform ensures that.
 Creating a form for your surveys, feedback, registration, lead generation, events and a number of other applications, is comprehensively simple.
 The drag-and-drop interface helps you build your online form in minutes so that you can focus on efficient distribution and maximize your ROI.
 Further, our solution enables you to manage the collected data and access the form analytics for a detailed study of your responses.

 ![TEDx organiser Thibaud Martinez saying that he enjoys the clean and straight forward nature of formester](/img/best-online-form-builder__formester-testimonial.png 'TEDx organiser Thibaud Martinez saying that he enjoys the clean and straight forward nature of formester')